communitiesuk/epb-aws-infrastructure/README.md

 ## Setup making changes to ci
 1. From root `cd ci`

-Follow the steps from making changes to service-infrastructure only change the profile to ci (or whatever AWS profile name you have the ci account set for)
+2. Follow the steps from making changes to service-infrastructure only change the profile to ci (or whatever AWS profile name you have the ci account set for)
+3. Download the latest version of the .auto.tfVars from AWS using the just cmd  `tfvars-get-for-ci`
+4. If you make changes to .auto.tfVars remember to upload it back to AWS `tfvars-put-for-ci`

 ## Setup making changes to developer
 1. From root `cd developer`
-   Follow the steps from making changes to service-infrastructure only change the profile to developer (or whatever AWS profile name you have the developer account set for)
+2. Follow the steps from making changes to service-infrastructure only change the profile to developer (or whatever AWS profile name you have the developer account set for)
+3. Download the latest version of the .auto.tfVars using the just cmd  tfvars-get-for-repo
+4. If you make changes to .auto.tfVars remember to upload it back to AWS `tfvars-put-for-repo`

 NB not all resources in the developer account are tracked by the current state.
 The state contains resources created as part of or after the switch off PaaS